Faculty Co-Director, Labor and Worklife Program Professor, Economics, Harvard University

 Benjamin Sachs is the Kestnbaum Professor of Labor and Industry at Harvard Law School and a leading expert in the field of labor law and labor relations.
 Professor Sachs teaches courses in labor law, employment law, and law and social change, and his writing focuses on union organizing and unions in American politics.

 Larry W. Beeferman received a juris doctorate from Harvard Law School and a doctorate in applied physics from Harvard University.
-He joined the Labor and Worklife Program at Harvard Law School in 2004 to help establish the Pensions and Capital Stewardship Project, which he now heads....
+He joined the Labor and Worklife Program at Harvard Law School in 2004 to help establish the Pensions and Capital Stewardship Project....
 Read more about Larry Beeferman

 Aaron Bernstein co-founded the Pensions and Capital Stewardship Project’s Investor Initiative in 2008 to help pension funds and other investors analyze the long-term investment risks of social factors such as labor and human rights and human capital....
 Read more about Aaron Bernstein